 The fair value measurement guidance establishes a framework for measuring fair value and expands disclosure about fair value measurements.
 The standard describes a fair value hierarchy based on three levels of inputs that may be used to measure fair value.
 These levels are: Level 1 fair value measurements: These measurements are those derived from quoted prices (unadjusted) in active markets for identical assets or liabilities.
 Level 2 fair value measurements: These measurements are those derived from inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
-Level 3 fair value measurements: These measurements are those derived from valuation techniques that include inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-a.
-Financial instruments that are not measured at fair value but for which fair value is disclosed b.
-Financial instruments that are measured at fair value on a recurring basis
+Level 3 fair value measurements: These measurements are those derived from valuation techniques that include inputs for the asset or liability that are not based on observable market data (unobservable a.
+Financial instruments that are not measured at fair value but for which fair value is disclosed

-The Company considers that the carrying amounts of financial assets and liabilities not measured at fair value approximate their fair values or the fair values cannot be reliable estimated, no financial instruments need to be disclosed on balance sheet date.
+The Company considers that the carrying amounts of financial assets and liabilities not measured at fair value approximate their fair values or the fair values cannot be reliable estimated, no financial instruments need to be disclosed on balance sheet date